jfitzg7/morrowind-construction-set-help-file/README.md

 ## TODO
 * Look into generating alternative file formats (such as `.chm`)
 * Understand why `helpdeco` has troubles generating the `.rtf` correctly
+* Manually add in the remaining text to the `.rtf` file